 What an AI CRM actually does, and what most just slap AI onto

 A guide, not a sales pitch.
 Here's how to tell the difference between AI in the data path and AI as a marketing label.
-If you're a consultant, fractional executive, or agency, Nynch is the AI-Native CRM for Consultants, Fractionals, and Professional Services.
-Built for revenue that comes from trust, not transactional outbound.
+If you're a consultant, fractional executive, or agency, Nynch is the AI CRM for relationship-led revenue: built to turn context into prepared work, not add a chatbot to a database.

 The pipeline replaces the kanban.
 Currency, probability, what is in motion, what is going quiet.
 All in one canvas, no admin overhead.